Sigma Alpha Epsilon: Sexual assault and harassment

-Hazing, safety, alcohol and drug violations
+Alcohol, drug, and safety violations

 The founding chapter at the University of Alabama was suspended in 1988 on cocaine-trafficking charges and for violating the university's code against drug use and trafficking.
 The suspension was lifted in 1990, but with a checklist of improvement goals that the chapter was required to fulfill; in 1992, the chapter was suspended again for failing to meet the outlined goals.

 In the fall of 1991, the University of Houston chapter was suspended when the fraternity's president bit off a finger of a female guest's hand during an altercation with her boyfriend at a party held at the fraternity house.

 In 1997, the Louisiana State University chapter was suspended after one member died from alcohol poisoning.
 Another member was praised for rescuing more than a dozen of his passed out brothers from death by ferrying them to the nearest hospital single-handedly.

 The chapter at Southern Methodist University was placed on "deferred suspension" following a drug-related death in 2006, and then again for abuse and hazing that occurred in 2017.

-The chapter at Bucknell University was suspended from 2011 to 2016 and the chapter at Dickinson College from 2012 to 2017 for hazing and alcohol violations.

 In spring 2012, the Miami University chapter of SAE was suspended after an early morning "fireworks battle" with the neighboring Phi Kappa Tau house led to Oxford police seizing considerable amounts of drug paraphernalia from both houses.
 Since the groups were temporarily unrecognized while on suspension, sophomores who were living there under fraternity exemption from Miami's two-year campus housing policy were required to vacate the houses and move on campus.
 As a result, SAE's national organization sued Miami for $10 million, claiming "severe emotional distress" and "substantial lost income and reputation" for the exiled students.
 Susan Dlott, judge of the Southern District of Ohio, dismissed SAE's lawsuit in February 2013 with prejudice (meaning it could not be refiled), saying that "...the fraternity failed to submit any facts that supported its claims the public university violated its constitutional rights against unreasonable search and seizure and due process."
 In November 2015, the Miami SAE chapter was allowed to recolonize by Miami's Interfraternity Council.

 In 2013, the chapter at Arizona State University was banned from campus due to repeated hazing and alcohol violations and questionable behavior.
 Jack Culolias, an ASU freshman and SAE pledge, was kicked out of a bar one night then later found dead in a ditch.
 The chapter also faced heavy scrutiny when a member nearly died after participating in a tequila drinking contest.

-In October 2014, the University of Southern California chapter was closed for reportedly "violating members' health and safety".